 This diagram specifies each electronic function and how all of the functional components interconnect.

-Most products require a microcontroller or a microprocessor with various components (displays, sensors, memory, etc.) interfacing with the microcontroller via various serial ports.
+Most products require a microcontroller or a microprocessor with various components (displays, sensors, memory, etc.) interfacing with the microcontroller via various serial interfaces.

-By creating a system block diagram you can easily identify the type and number of serial ports required.
-This is an essential first step for selecting the correct microcontroller for your product.
+By creating a system block diagram you can easily identify the type and number of serial ports that will be required.
+This is an essential step for selecting the correct microcontroller for your product.

 Next, you must select the various production components: microchips, sensors, displays, and connectors based upon the desired functions and target retail price of your product.